spinklerz/Projects/Networking_And_Security/Network_Attacks/README.md

   - IPv6 source guard, which validates IPv6 addresses with their binding tables

   - Could configure sources to only accept RAs from trusted sources

+## Recon L3 Scanner

+- Simple TCP Syn Scanner

+  - Example: python3 network_scanner.py -t 192.168.1.1 -s syn_scan -F

+  - Functionality:

+  - Port scanning works by measuring the type of response.

+  - In this case we use TCP SYN to scan a network.

+  - How this works:

+    - Send the target a TCP SYN on some port.

+    - Open Port: If the target responds with an ACK flag.

+    - Closed Port: if the target responds with an RST flag or ACK + RST flag

+    - Filtered Port: If we get no response from the target

+  - Effectiveness

+  - SYN scans are a go-to port scanning technique due to how stealthy and effective they are.

+  - The reason it's stealthy is because when an open port is received, an RST flag is sent right after tearing down the connection.
+So that the connection will not get logged due to the lack of "connection."
+Connection is not established.

+- Concern:

+  - Port scanning is usually an attacker bread and butter, it is used to identify services, version number, and even potential vulnerabilties.

+  - It's also important to note that the cost of logging all network traffic on a machine can cause extensive resource overhead.

+- Solution:
+  - Although difficult to detect IDS/IPS systems can still detect this type of probing.
+  - Firewalls are the most common defense, depending on the type of service you are running can greatly improve or reduce detection abilities.